-- Emergency, are available at Grantham.
-The nearest Public Library is at Grantham (and the Mobile Library service currently visits Gelston once a month). - The Parish Council owns the Playing Field in Hough on the Hill, and manages a small, enclosed playground there with swings and other play equipment.
-The Parish Council also owns a small area of land in Brandon where there used to be a village hall (destroyed by fire). - The Church of All Saints in Hough on the Hill offers regular worship, and some services are also held at the Chapel in Brandon. - There is a local Parish charity, the Hough on the Hill Relief in Need Charity, which derives rental income from its ownership of two local fields.
-Monies are distributed annually to assist the elderly and people with disabilities. - The community organisation of longest standing in the Parish is the Hough History Society.
+- 44 The Parish Council owns the Playing Field in Hough on the Hill, and manages a small, enclosed playground there with swings and other play equipment.
+The Parish Council also owns a small area of land in Brandon where there used to be a village hall (destroyed by fire). - 45 The Church of All Saints in Hough on the Hill offers regular worship, and some services are also held at the Chapel in Brandon. - 46 There is a local Parish charity, the Hough on the Hill Relief in Need Charity, which derives rental income from its ownership of two local fields.
+Monies are distributed annually to assist the elderly and people with disabilities. - 47 The community organisation of longest standing in the Parish is the Hough History Society.
 Formed in 1984 to preserve, promote and record the local history of the Parish, the Society has accumulated an extensive archive of photographs, news cuttings, old maps, census records and other material providing a rich picture of local historical life. - Of more recent establishment is the Hough Community Project.
 In 2000, the Parochial Church Council began to explore ideas for converting parts of All Saints Church in Hough on the Hill to create more accessible and useable space for community access.
 The Parish has no community centre and the closure of facilities such as the village school meant there were few opportunities for residents to get together socially or hold community activities and events.
 Successful fundraising provided resources for the completion of Phase One works in 2012, opening up the rear of the nave to create a 75sq metres clear space and constructing an accessible toilet and new servery facilities.
 The new community space is now used by the Parish Council for its meetings, for the weekly Pilates group, for talks, concerts and regular Coffee Mornings.
-Fundraising continues for Phase Two works which propose the creation of a new meeting room on the ground floor of the church tower. - 50 A 'Riding for the Disabled' charity is based at the Paddocks Riding Centre.
+Fundraising continues for Phase Two works which propose the creation of a new meeting room on the ground floor of the church tower. - 49 A 'Riding for the Disabled' charity is based at the Paddocks Riding Centre.